How to Be Happy

-When responding to our question about where he had been, Huy looked at us with his benevolent grin and stated quite simply; “I was bringing luck to the fish.”
+Where has he been?
+Huy looked at us and stated quite simply, “I was bringing luck to the fish.”

-Here was a man so inherently entwined with his own positive self-belief that he believed that the mere act of going for a dip in the ocean brought the fish diving beneath his happy Vietnamese feet luck.
+Here was a man so inherently positive that he believed the mere act of going for a dip in the ocean brought the fish diving beneath his happy Vietnamese feet luck.

-I was feeling particularly low at the end of one school year.
+I was feeling particularly exhausted at the end of one school year.
 I was spent.
-After an emotionally exhausting period of guiding a whole cohort of seniors through their own self-doubt and fear I had little room for my own self-belief.

 Back at my desk I unwrapped it.
 My heart caught in my throat.

-It was a framed picture of a rose that he had drawn himself in achingly precise beauty.
+It was a framed picture of a rose that he had drawn himself.
 Above it were these words: